mgale/parallel-sshclient/README.md

 # parallel-sshclient

-parallel-sshclient is designed to execute commands in parallel on a remote hosts.
+parallel-sshclient is designed to execute commands in parallel on remote hosts.

 It provides the time taken to execute the command, the exit status and saves the output to /tmp/ for later analysis.